-Considering all the new straightening products that were launched last year, this is a great question.
+Considering all the new straightening products that were launched in the last few years, this is a great question.
 If you haven’t already seen it, take a look at our post on Keratin straighteners for more background on the various hair straightening technologies on the market.

 What does B&B say about Concen-Straight?

 According to B&B, this single use straightener is used with heat tools to “smooth hair for manageability and frizz reduction for up to 30 shampoos.”
 They also claims that it is “Formaldehyde free.
 Cysteine free.
 Lye free.”
 This means it uses chemistry that is different than Brazilian straighteners, Garnier’s Blow Dry Perfector Kit, or hydroxide relaxers.
 However, it is based on a technology that functions similarly.
 Let’s take a look at the ingredients and see: